-Choosing how you position your photography studio can make or break your business and creating a strong brand for yourself can also be difficult.
-We all know it's a competitive market and an oversaturated field.
-So how do you stand out from the crowd?
-There's a lot of "what to do" for your photography business, but what about the things you shouldn't do?
+Choosing how you position your photography studio and creating a strong brand experience to support that position is difficult.
+We all know it's a competitive market.
+So how do you hold your position and make your brand perform?
+There's a lot of "what to do" for your photography business, but let's chat about the things that can sabotage your brand.

 We're breaking down the 5 biggest branding mistakes you can make as a photographer.

-If you shoot light, airy, and romantic imagery but your logo is dark, heavy, or simply unpolished, you're sending a confusing message about what kind of experience you provide.
-If there's a disconnect between your brand identity and your visual aesthetic, potential clients won't get an accurate representation of who you are as a photographer.
+If you shoot light, airy, and romantic imagery but your logo is dark, heavy, or simply unpolished, you're sending a confusing message about what kind of experience you'd provide for clients.
+If there's a disconnect between your brand identity and your photo aesthetic, potential clients will struggle to get an accurate sense of who you are and what you do.

-You may be shooting new clients every week, but if you're not keeping all your channels updated, no one will know.
+You may be shooting new clients every week, but if you're not keeping all your channels updated with new content, no one will know.
 If a client comes across your Instagram and last time you posted was over six months ago, it's going to look like you're not shooting.
 This might make them hesitant to reach out, thus losing a potential client.

 Staying active online is important to keep yourself relevant in your field, stand out from your competition, and will show your strong brand with consistent imagery over time.
 If you don't want to spend a ton of time planning out your posts each day, set aside some time to plan your posts and automate them with a program like Planoly, where you can plan your grid and set them to auto-post so you don't even have to think about it!